 Stanislaus County is proud of its tradition of a collegial work environment in which all individuals are treated with respect and dignity.
-Each individual has the right to work in a professional atmosphere, which promotes equal opportunities and prohibits discriminatory practices.
-AT STANISLAUS COUNTY, HARASSMENT, DISCRIMINATION AND RETALIATION WHETHER VERBAL, PHYSICAL OR ENVIRONMENTAL, IS UNACCEPTABLE AND WILL NOT BE TOLERATED.
+Individuals have the right to work in a professional atmosphere that promotes equal opportunities and prohibits discriminatory practices.
+At Stanislaus County, harassment, discrimination and retaliation whether verbal, physical or environmental, is unacceptable and will not be tolerated.

-It is the intention of this Policy to prohibit, eliminate and prevent unlawful harassment, discrimination and retaliation and its effects in the workplace.
-To do this, the County, through this Policy, will define unlawful harassment, discrimination and retaliation and will set forth a procedure for filing, investigating, and resolving internal complaints.
+It is the intention of this Policy to prohibit, eliminate and prevent harassment, discrimination and retaliation and its effects in the workplace.
+To do this, the County, through this Policy, defines harassment, discrimination, and retaliation and sets forth a procedure for filing, investigating and resolving internal complaints.